arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 ![Server information with discovery URL - Putty](assets/opta-opc-ua-cmd.gif)

-The output information extracted is as follows and you should see similar information:
+The output information is as follows and you should see similar information:

 ```bash
 [2024-12-11 22:19:08.000 (UTC+0000)] [32minfo/eventloop[0m	Starting the EventLoop